standardnotes/docs/docs/self-hosting/configuration-options.md

 ### Redis Async Communication (Default)

-- `REDIS_EVENTS_CHANNEL`: name of the redis Pub/Sub channel used for communication between the service and it's worker.
+- `REDIS_EVENTS_CHANNEL`: name of the Redis Pub/Sub channel used for communication between the service and its worker.

 ### AWS Async Communication (Optional)